 Smokeless tobacco is NOT a safe alternative to cigarettes, as some young people believe, and it is even more habit forming because it contains a higher concentration of nicotine than cigarettes.
 Smokeless tobacco can cause oral cancer, especially in the cheeks, gums, and throat.
 In addition, smokeless tobacco is addictive.
 The use of smokeless tobacco can also lead to other oral problems, such as mouth sores, gum recession, tooth decay, bad breath, and permanent discoloration of teeth.

-When you’re ready to quit chewing tobacco consult your doctor or join us for free on our forums.
+When you’re ready to quit chewing tobacco consult your doctor or join us for free on our accountability forums.
 Quitting isn’t easy but your freedom from tobacco is worth it!